netdata/netdata/docs/guides/step-by-step/step-06.md

 When Netdata _starts_, it auto-detects dozens of **data sources**, such as database servers, web servers, and more.

-To auto-detect and collect metrics from a source you just installed, you need to [restart Netdata](/docs/getting-started.md#start-stop-and-restart-netdata).
+To auto-detect and collect metrics from a source you just installed, you need to restart Netdata using `sudo systemctl restart netdata`, or the [appropriate method](/docs/configure/start-stop-restart.md) for your system.

 However, auto-detection only works if you installed the source using its standard installation procedure.
 If Netdata isn't collecting metrics after a restart, your source probably isn't configured